simonmysun/blog/_posts/2024/2024-10-29-monitoring-infrastructue/2024-10-29-monitoring-infrastructue.md

 See [this issue](https://github.com/grafana/loki/issues/4204)
 For now I don't see any problem with the enlarged limits, so I will keep it this way.

 Alerting on logs is not enabled yet.
-In the future I will add it according to https://samber.github.io/awesome-prometheus-alerts/rules#loki
+In the future I will add it according to [the awesome list](https://samber.github.io/awesome-prometheus-alerts/rules#loki).

 ### Grafana